ntustison/Histograms/Text/methods2.md

 PSNR = 20 \cdot \log_{10}(\max{(I_{original})}) - 10 \cdot \log_{10}(\mathrm{mse}(I_{original},I_{simulated})),
 \end{equation}

-\textcolor{blue}{where $\mathrm{mse}$ denotes
-the mean-squared error between the simulated image and the corresponding original image.
-The median PSNR values for the simulated UVa dataset are noise:  20.7dB, nonlinearities: 29.9dB, and noise and nonlinearities:
+\textcolor{black}{where $\mathrm{mse}$ denotes the mean-squared error between the simulated image and the corresponding original image.
+The median and interquartile range (IQR) PSNR values for the simulated UVa dataset are noise: 20.7dB (IQR: 8.5dB),
+nonlinearities: 29.9dB (IQR: 5.9dB), and noise and nonlinearities: 19.6dB (IQR:
-19.6dB.
-Analogous values for the Dataverse dataset are noise:  19.8dB,
+7.0dB).
+Analogous values for the Dataverse dataset are noise: 19.8dB (IQR:
-nonlinearities: 26.6dB, and noise and nonlinearities: 19.4dB.}
+7.2dB), nonlinearities: 26.6dB (IQR: 6.5dB), and noise and nonlinearities:
+19.4dB (IQR: 6.3dB). }

 ## Algorithmic implementations

-In support of the discussion in the Introduction, we performed various experiments to compare the algorithms \textcolor{blue}{mentioned} previously, viz. linear binning [@He:2016aa], hierarchical k-means [@Kirby:2012aa], fuzzy spatial c-means [@Hughes:2018aa], GMM-MRF (specifically, ANTs-based _Atropos_ tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN with roots in our earlier work [@Tustison:2019ac], which we have dubbed "El Bicho".
+In support of the discussion in the Introduction, we performed various experiments to compare the algorithms \textcolor{black}{mentioned} previously, viz. linear binning [@He:2016aa], hierarchical k-means [@Kirby:2012aa], fuzzy spatial c-means [@Hughes:2018aa], GMM-MRF (specifically, ANTs-based _Atropos_ tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN with roots in our earlier work [@Tustison:2019ac], which we have dubbed "El Bicho".
-\textcolor{blue}{Note that we consider the binary thresholding variants to be simplified versions of linear binning and, therefore, omit them from explicit consideration in this work.}  A fair and accurate comparison between algorithms necessitates several considerations which have been outlined previously
+\textcolor{black}{Note that we consider the binary thresholding variants to be simplified versions of linear binning and, therefore, omit them from explicit consideration in this work.}  A fair and accurate comparison between algorithms necessitates several considerations which have been outlined previously